Showtaro Morikubo: Biography

 In 2016, he received the Kei Tomiyama Memorial Award at the 10th Seiyu Awards.
 In 2020, he received the Personality Award at the 14th Seiyu Awards.

 On August 31, 2018, Morikubo left VIMS.
 On September 1 of the same year, he established Add9th and assumed the position of its representative director.

 Morikubo married fellow voice actress Yū Asakawa on February 22, 2007.
-In 2009, Asakawa wrote in a blog post that the two had amicably divorced, though exact dates of the divorce are undisclosed.
+On January 14, 2009, Asakawa announced on her blog that the two had amicably divorced, citing differences in personality as the reason for the separation.

-On July 4, 2014, Morikubo announced on his blog that he had gotten married that week, but cited a desire to keep details of the marriage private, including the identity of his wife due to her being uninvolved in the entertainment industry.
+On July 4, 2014, Morikubo announced on his blog that he had gotten married that week, but expressed a desire to keep details of the marriage private, including the identity of his wife due to her being uninvolved in the entertainment industry.
 On December 28, 2017, he revealed on an episode of his radio show The BAY☆LINE that he and his wife had welcomed a daughter earlier in the year.
-He later reaffirmed the news via Twitter.
+The same day, he reaffirmed the news via Twitter.

 He and Kentarō Itō call each other their best friend.
 Morikubo has been in charge of the stage music for the K-Show theater company, which Itō presides over, since its inception.

+On August 13-16, 2024, Morikubo, among others including Hiroshi Tsuchida, participated in a stage reading based on Tomomi Shimizu's manga Inochikake no Shōgen (命かけの証言), themed after the persecution of Uyghurs in China.
+This fuelled fan speculation of Morikubo being removed from his roles of the characters Ifa in miHoYo's Genshin Impact on March 12, 2025 and Elysium in Arknights three days later on March 15, 2025, both of which were developed in mainland China, out of political reasons stemming from his involvement in the live reading.